 Students will have to employ an ATM to acquire Polish currency.
-As of March 14th, the exchange rate is 4.07 zloty to the U.S. dollar.
-(That's very good - strong buying power.)
-Think of a zloty as a quarter - it will help you quickly figure out whether or not you want to make a purchase.
+As of May 8th, the exchange rate is 3.61 zloty to the U.S. dollar.

 Walking Tour of Krakow

 As time allows students will go on a walking tour of Krakow through the Old Town Center, Wawel Castle area, and the old Jewish District.
 Perhaps the evening dinner will be at an authentic street eatery in the old Jewish district.